 The new ASW NH90, part of a larger order of 18 of the helicopters by Sweden, will be equipped with a new light torpedo, which will also equip Swedish submarines, said Erixon, who was speaking at the Swedish Air Force fan club event in Paris on the eve of the Paris Air Show.

 Swedish air chief Maj.
-Gen. Micael Bydén, who gave a speech at the event, also complained about the technical problems that have held up the ASW aircraft built by European consortium NH Industries.
+Gen. Micael Bydén, who gave a speech at the event, also complained about the technical problems that which have held up the ASW aircraft built by European consortium NH Industries.
 "It was meant to be a turnkey program in 2007, but is still under development," he said.
 "I have lost confidence."